 For sending marketing communications, operators can collect the contact details from the booking system and newsletter subscribers and move them over to these platforms, of course, with their customers’ permission.
 Keep in mind that marketing emails should always give customers an option to unsubscribe.

-Stay tuned for our detailed walkthrough about the difference between transactional emails and marketing emails.
+Here is our detailed walkthrough about the difference between transactional emails and marketing emails.

 Personalized, one-to-one communications with customers via emails continue to play a crucial role in the marketing world, and operators should not miss the opportunity.